mkalia94/mkalia94.github.io/linuxgpu.md

 ## Step 2: Install CUDA

 Check the appropriate CUDA version for the driver installed in `Step 1` [here](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).
 Follow the instructions to install from [the CUDA website](https://developer.nvidia.com/cuda-10.0-download-archive).
+If using Debian based distros, make sure to use the appropriate `.deb` files for installation.
+After installing CUDA with `apt-get`, also install `nvidia-cuda-toolkit` in the same way

 ## Step 3: Install cuDNN
 Get cuDNN from [here](https://developer.nvidia.com/cudnn) and follow the installation instructions.
+The copy-paste technique works best!

 ## Final step: Get GPU dependent packages working!